-PM: The working title is Pneumatology and the Trinity.
-In the first book I focused on the need to recognize and acknowledge God’s freedom in himself so as to recognize the way God was acting within history — it was really God and not just our using theological language to describe ourselves in place of God.
-So in this book I’m going to focus on Barth and Torrance again, but I’m going to look at the way the Holy Spirit works in connection with reconciliation and redemption as much as I can, and then talk about how God works in the economy empowering us and enabling us to know him and to participate in life, without blurring the distinction between creator and creature, but actually affirming the two and therefore engendering human freedom.
+PM: The title is Faith, Freedom, and the Spirit.
+In the first book I focused on the need to acknowledge God’s freedom in himself so as to recognize the way God was acting within history — it was really God and not just our using theological language to describe ourselves in place of God.
+So in this book I focus on Barth and Torrance again, but I’m going to look at the way the Holy Spirit works in connection with reconciliation and redemption, and then talk about how God works in the economy empowering us and enabling us to know him and participate in life, without blurring the distinction between creator and creature, but actually affirming the two and therefore engendering human freedom.
 I’m going to focus on the work of the Holy Spirit and knowing God through the Holy Spirit and reconciliation and the work of the Holy Spirit in redemption.

 JMF: There hasn’t been a lot of work specifically on the Holy Spirit in regard to Trinitarian theology…

 PM: No, there hasn’t.
 So that’s the direction I would like to move.
-So, for all of those people who might have thought that I was maintaining the divine freedom in terms of the doctrine of the immanent trinity… (Some people have read my book and interpreted it to mean that I was separating God from his actions, but of course I wasn’t, because I wouldn’t have written the book if God was separate from us.
-The only reason I wrote the book was to say that God who is active history is free and acts free in love within history.)
+For all who might have thought that I was maintaining the divine freedom in terms of the doctrine of the immanent Trinity… (Some people have interpreted my book to mean that I was separating God from his actions, but I wasn’t, because I wouldn’t have written the book if God was separate from us.
+The only reason I wrote the book was to say that God who is active in history is free and acts free in love within history.)

 So I would like to clear up some of those misunderstandings by focusing on the Holy Spirit and showing how, when the Spirit unites us to Christ, there are genuine human actions of those who are reconciled, but you can’t read off reconciliation from those who are acting, any more than you can read off what it means to be a Christian by looking at what a Christian does, because sometimes there are Christians who behave well and sometimes there Christians who behave badly.